Buster Brown (musician): Biography

 Brown was born in Cordele, Georgia.
 In the 1930s and 1940s he played harmonica at local clubs and made a few non-commercial recordings.
-These included "War Song" and "I'm Gonna Make You Happy" (1943), which were recorded when he played at the folk festival at Fort Valley (GA) State Teachers College, for the Library of Congress' Folk Music Archive.
+These included "War Song" and "I'm Gonna Make You Happy" (1943), which were recorded when he played at the folk festival at Fort Valley (Georgia) State Teachers College, for the Library of Congress' Folk Music Archive.

 Brown moved to New York in 1956, where he was discovered by Fire Records owner Bobby Robinson.
-In 1959, at almost fifty years of age, Brown recorded the rustic blues, "Fannie Mae", which featured Brown's harmonica playing and whoops, which went to # 38 in the US Top 40, and to #1 on the R&B chart in April 1960.
-His remake of Louis Jordan's "Is You Is or Is You Ain't My Baby" reached # 81 on the pop charts later in 1960, but did not make the R&B chart.
-"Sugar Babe" was his only other hit, in 1962, reaching # 19 on the R&B chart and # 99 on the pop chart.
+In 1959, at almost 50 years of age, Brown recorded the rustic blues, "Fannie Mae", which featured Brown's harmonica playing and whoops, which went to no. 38 in the US Top 40, and to no. 1 on the R&B chart in April 1960.
+His remake of Louis Jordan's "Is You Is or Is You Ain't My Baby" reached no. 81 on the pop chart later in 1960, but did not make the R&B chart.
+"Sugar Babe" was his only other hit, in 1962, reaching no. 19 on the R&B chart and no. 99 on the pop chart.

 In later years he recorded for Checker Records and for numerous small record labels.
 He also co-wrote the song "Doctor Brown" with J. T. Brown, which was later covered by Fleetwood Mac on their 1968 album, Mr. Wonderful.